John Melendez: 1988–2004: The Howard Stern Show

 On Stern's show, Melendez's primary role was answering phones and screening listener calls before they were allowed on the air.
-At the time of his joining, the show had just added Washington, D.C., as its third market in addition to New York City and Philadelphia.
+At the time of his joining, in addition to being heard in the New York City and Philadelphia radio markets via Infinity Broadcasting Corporation-owned WXRK 92.3 K-Rock and WYSP Rock94, respectively, the nationally syndicated morning drive time show had just added Washington, D.C.'s WJFK (also owned by Infinity) as its third carrier.

 Over time, Melendez became known for segments in which he asked celebrities confrontational questions at red carpet events, functions, promotional appearances, and press conferences.
 The puerile questions—written by Howard Stern, Fred Norris, and Jackie Martling—centered around a given celebrity's private life and were premised on the idea that they would not want to look bad by refusing an interview from someone who stuttered.
 Melendez sported long hair and metal T-shirts, asking questions by reading them from a sheet of paper.
 As he became better known, he occasionally wore a disguise consisting of an overcoat, fedora, and fake mustache.
 His interviews were characterized by punchline-free "joke" questions, such as asking actress Melanie Griffith how her father, Andy, was.

 The absurdity of the questions Melendez asked was often amplified by the fact that he himself appeared to lack common pop culture knowledge and often did not even seem to know who the subjects of his interview were or why they were famous.
 Melendez would thus frequently be unaware of why his questions would provoke such angry reactions, such as when he asked Ally Sheedy if she had vomited lately, unaware that the actress suffered from bulimia.
 Some celebrities were a personal target of Stern's, such as Ted Williams, who was interviewed by Melendez because Stern disapproved of athletes charging money for autographs.
 Celebrities would often react angrily, but other times, they would take the questions in good humor.

 Melendez notably interviewed Gennifer Flowers, Ringo Starr, and the Dalai Lama.
 At Gennifer Flowers' news conference playing the 'Clinton Tapes', he asked her if she planned to sleep with any other candidates before the election, to which she reacted by laughing.
 He asked the Dalai Lama if anyone ever greeted him with "Hello Dalai!", in a joking reference to the play and movie; the Dalai Lama's translator whispered the translation to the Dalai Lama, who chuckled.
-Another time Melendez interviewed Debbie Gibson about losing an award to Wilson Phillips, to which she jokingly agreed with his idea that "the fat one would eat the statue."
+At a press conference, Melendez asked Ringo Starr, "What did you do with the money?"
+When Starr asked, "What money?"
+Melendez responded with "The money your mother gave you for singing lessons!"
+Starr good-naturedly replied, "I spent it on fish and chips."
+Singer Debbie Gibson also went along with the joke when Melendez asked her about losing an award to Wilson Phillips, jokingly agreeing with his idea that "the fat one would eat the statue."
 Melendez also provided comic interest with his misadventures, poor grammar, and sloppy pronunciation.